collect1on/Industrial-Technology-Research-Institute-work-example/README.md

 ## 📊 Presentation

-As the project code is under NDA, the following **PowerPoint slides** are provided to illustrate the work process, dataset pipeline, evaluation methodology, and experimental results:
+The following **PowerPoint slides** illustrate the workflow, dataset pipeline, and results related to the **Traditional Chinese Table VQA Dataset**, which is **one component and the first component** of the overall project:

 ➡️ [View the Presentation (PDF)](./Construction_of_a_Traditional_Chinese_Table_Image_and_QA_Dataset.pdf)
 ---

-## 🛠️ Tech Stack

-* **Programming Languages:** Python
-* **Models & APIs:** Qwen2.5-VL, GPT-4 API
-* **Techniques:** Data scraping, JSON parsing, computer vision preprocessing, dataset generation, fine-tuning
-* **Domain:** Table VQA, Table Recognition & Reconstruction, Evaluation Metrics

-要不要我幫你再加一段 **"Future Work"** 或 **"Lessons Learned"** section？ 這樣可以讓你的 GitHub README 看起來更完整、更像研究成果展示。